Easy Guide to Hiking Mosaic Canyon in Death Valley

 Mosaic Canyon Trail begins as a smooth hike with a slight gain in elevation.
 However, about 1.4 miles in, the trail requires scrambling over large slippery marble rocks.
 And this is just the beginning.
 After scrambling up the first dryfall, you will climb more rocks and boulders.
 Also, the paths and trails diverge into steep trails carved into canyon walls.

 The latter half of the trail is not for everyone.
 If you travel with littles or if you are not comfortable scaling slippery boulders, skipping the end of the trail is a great option.
 If you choose to hike the first half of the trail, you will not miss out on any of the beauty!
-Mosaic Canyon Trail’s notable narrows are near the parking lot, and you will pass through them on the way into Mosaic Canyon.
+The famous Mosaic Canyon narrows are near the parking lot, and you will pass through them on the way into Mosaic Canyon.
+And the first half of the trail is an easy hike.

 A boy in a black sweatshirt and beige shorts walks away from the camera surrounded by white marble canyon walls. hiking Mosaic Canyon trail.
 Death Valley.
 MPA Project Travels.

-Buddy walking in the Narrows at Marble Canyon in Death Valley.
+Buddy walking in the Mosaic Canyon Narrows in Death Valley.

-During our Mosaic Canyon Trail hike, we noticed that the majority of fellow hikers chose to hike the first 1.4 miles of the trail skipping the scaling of the dryfalls and large boulders.
-We, however, chose to hike to the trail’s end.
+During our Mosaic Canyon Trail hike, we noticed that the majority of fellow hikers chose to hike the first 1.4 miles of the trail.
+This allows them to experience the narrow canyon and beautiful rock formations while skipping the rock scrambling over slippery large boulders.
+We were adventurous hikers that day and chose to hike to do the full hike.

 4. Plan for slippery rocks